 - Avoid sudden stops and starts and quick directional changes with acceleration.

 - Adjust riding behaviour according to season, trail condition and location.

 - Take a rider safety course and ride within your abilities.

-- The ATV designated trail season begins and ends with the advent of winter and the appearance of snowmobile groomers.
+- The ATV designated trail season begins on May 1 and ends on Nov 30.
 At no time should ATV’s with or without tracks be on groomed OFSC trails.